Investigators prove torture of Kassala teacher in detention

 Ahmed El Kheir was a teacher from Khashm El Girba in Kassala who was held after demonstrations in the town on January 31.
 Reports emerged that National Intelligence and Security Service (NISS) officers had detained him from his home and taken him to a security detention centre where they brutally tortured him.
 Following his death, the authorities in Kassala said that the teacher had felt sick during interrogation.

 The new report by the committee attributed the death of El Kheir to fatal complications of his injuries that caused his death.
-Chairman Amer Mohamed Ibrahim said that the teacher was was transferred from a security unit in Khasm El Girba to the NISS headquarters in Kassala.
+Chairman Amer Ibrahim said that the teacher was transferred from a security unit in Khasm El Girba to the NISS headquarters in Kassala.
 He died during the transport.

 His body was then received at the morgue in Kassala for investigation.
 However, due to lack of forensic doctors in Kassala, the body was referred to the Teaching Hospital in El Gedaref.